cloudflare/cloudflare-docs/content/workers/observability/logging/wranger-tail.md

 Logs can be persited in two ways: using [Workers Logpush](/workers/observability/logging/logpush/) or [Tail Workers](/workers/observability/logging/tail-workers/).

 [Workers Logpush](/workers/observability/logging/logpush/) allows you to send Workers Trace Event Logs to a [supported destination](/logs/get-started/enable-destinations/).
-Worker’s Trace Events Logpush includes metadata about requests and responses, unstructured `console.log()` messages and any uncaught exceptions.
+Worker's Trace Events Logpush includes metadata about requests and responses, unstructured `console.log()` messages and any uncaught exceptions.

 Refer to the [Workers Logpush documentation](/workers/observability/logging/logpush/) to learn how to create and configure Logpush jobs.